 Until NOW!
 Not too long ago my client Caroline sent me a picture of a Christening Cake to use for inspiration, but she wanted some changes made (size, tiers, colors, etc.) and although I noted all the changes - I kept thinking...
 I bet wafer paper ruffles would work beautifully for what she wanted.

-At first I was afraid to even offer to do the wafer paper ruffles – I kept thinking… ‘what if I send her Kara’s picture and I then I totally FAIL at making them?!’
+At first I was afraid to even offer to do the wafer paper ruffles - I kept thinking... 'what if I send her a picture of what I'm envisioning and I then I totally FAIL at making them?!'
 That could be bad.

-But I couldn’t get it out of my head.
-In an effort to push myself, I braved up and sent Kara a message with the inspiration picture and asking her if she thought her ruffles would work on the design I was imagining.
-And after getting her advice, I sent the idea to Caroline.
+But I couldn't get it out of my head.
+In an effort to push myself, I braved up and sent the idea to Caroline.

 She loved the look and honestly...
 I was giddy (and a little scared)!!
 Finally...
 I was getting to add a new thing to my list of "I can do that!" cake designs... if only I could do it!